 The ALOM circuitry runs independently of the server, using the server's standby power.
 Therefore, ALOM firmware and software continue to function when the server operating system goes offline or when the server is powered off.

-Here are some components that ALOM can monitor.
+Here are some components that ALOM can monitor on the Sun Fire V210, V240, and V440 servers.

 What ALOM Monitors